 Whatever you sell, whether it’s a candy, a laptop, or a kindle, your ultimate goal is to get it to the people who want it.
 Your customers should know about your brand to think of making a purchase.
 Is it really happening in this pandemic?
 What if the customers are unaware of your brand amid work-from-home schedules and COVID issues?
 Your brand will never reach them out.
 Let us check out a fantastic strategy to make your brand boom among the customers in this challenging business situation.
 It is all about promotional campaigns, yeah, also called marketing campaigns.
 I am sure it’s the right time to discuss on this, and the essence of this blog would definitely help you out.

 To begin, do you understand what a promotional campaign is?
 Let me make it effortless for you.
-Haven’t you come across freebies, coupons, discount offers, buy-one-get-one-free promotions, contests, and similar stuffs?
+Haven’t you come across freebies, coupons, discount offers, feet on the street marketing, buy-one-get-one-free promotions, contests, and similar stuffs?
 They are all part of the promotional campaigns of that business/brand.
 A promotional campaign is a series of advertisements that use various marketing techniques to propagate or promote a business or a product.

 A successful promotional campaign should have

 - An offer

 Promotional campaigns & advertising- They are not the same

 Do you believe that advertising and promotion are synonymous?
 Let us see how a promotional campaign is different from advertising.

 The only comparability between promotional campaigns and advertising is that the why and wherefore of both is to boost a business.
 Throughout the year, advertisements are made.
 It’s a never-ending process of getting customers to remember your products or services.
 On the other hand, a marketing campaign lasts only a few days.
 It is not essential to focus on all of the products in a campaign, and only a few products or services would be available to choose from.
 It encourages more clients to purchase by offering them a bonus for choosing the brand.